-Pay Element Majority of Pay Is At-Risk Awarded Value Base Salary Only Fixed Pay Element \$1,200,000 STIP Performance to Metrics \$2,905,000 PSUs (1) Performance to Metrics and Stock Price \$2,925,013 RSUs (2) Performance to Stock Price \$ 975,005 TOTAL \$8,005,018
+Pay Element Majority of Pay Is At-Risk Awarded Value Base Salary Only Fixed Pay Element \$1,200,000 STIP Performance to Metrics \$2,905,000 PSUs(1) Performance to Metrics and Stock Price \$2,925,013 RSUs(2) Performance to Stock Price \$ 975,005 TOTAL \$8,005,018

-- (1) PSUs are subject to performance vesting, value reflects grant date fair value at target. - (2) RSUs are subject to time-based vesting.
+(1) PSUs are subject to performance vesting, value reflects grant date fair value at target.

-■ Awarded Value ■ Realized Compensation Awarded value reflects the amount included in the Summary Compensation Table, excluding change in pension value and all other compensation.
+Awarded Value Realized Compensation Awarded value reflects the amount included in the Summary Compensation Table, excluding change in pension value and all other compensation.
 Realized compensation includes base salary, earned STIP, and all options exercised and stock vested during the year.